dmayle/nix-config/README.md

  * Development shells for my software projects.
  * Packaged software not yet supported in nixpkgs.

-Additionally, I want to impose some additonial contraints upon this flake:
+Additionally, I want to impose some additional contraints upon this flake:
  * Package definitions should be available to system configurations.
  * Development shells should be available to system configurations.
  * Nixpkgs should be configured to my needs and shared across configurations.